masterarrow/movie-base/README.md

 ### Site created using React.js and Firebase (Cloud Firestore, Storage).
 Hosted on Firebase Hosting.

-You can test this site y following the link [Movie base](https://movie-dbase.web.app/)
+You can test this site by following the link [Movie base](https://movie-dbase.web.app/)

 ## Available Scripts